kordaniel/gosagora/README.md

 ├── firebase-emulator-data/ - Persistent data directory for the emulator ├── frontend/
 │   ├── assets/
-|   │   ├── bundledJs/ - Automatically generated precompiled JS bundles from TS modules (esbuild).
+|   │   ├── bundles/ - Automatically generated bundles (esbuild).
 Do no place any files here manually
 |   │   └── html/ - HTML documents
+│   ├── src/
+|   │   └── bundles/ - Esbuild source directory for ts modules to transpile and bundle into assets/bundles/
 │   ├── firebaseConfig.ts - For production environment, required
 │   ├── firebaseDevConfig.ts - Required for dev env
 │   ├── firebaseTestConfig.ts - Required for test env